AppierAndy/SeleniumTest/Readme.txt

 Step 5.
 Input “your email” in To, input “Hello” in Subject, input “Word” in Mail Body & click Send.
 Step 6.
 Ensure your email exist in Inbox.
 Step 7.
 Click delete to move your email in trash.
-8. Click More.
+Step 8.
+Click More.
-9. Click Trash.
+Step 9.
+Click Trash.
-10. Check your email exist in trash.
+Step 10.
+Check your email exist in trash.

 --------------
 1. Getting Started